Choosing the Right Siding

-Whether the metal is copper, zinc, aluminum, or one of the various types of steel, the beauty of metals is the degree to which they can be formed to meet required shapes, curves, and edges.
-The strength and the longevity of metals also surpass most of the common siding materials currently on the market.
+Whether the metal is copper, zinc, aluminum, or one of the various types of steel, the beauty of metals is that they can be formed to meet required shapes, curves, and edges.
+The strength and the longevity of metals surpass most of the common siding materials currently on the market.

 The application process generally requires a frame to attach it to, a backing material such as plywood, and a moisture barrier (these needs will vary depending on the specific material and the location of the house).
-The surface of metals such as cooper and Corten steel will change when exposed to weather, but most will maintain the factory finish indefinitely.
+The surface of metals such as copper and weathering steel will change when exposed to weather, but most will maintain the factory finish indefinitely.

-The brick veneers and fabricated brick sidings manufactured today are generally molded from actual clay, brick, or other natural materials or polyurethane, and are durable, realistic-look, lightweight, and easy to install.
+The brick veneers and fabricated brick sidings manufactured today are generally molded from actual clay, brick, or other natural materials or polyurethane, and are durable, realistic-looking, lightweight, and easy to install.

 The stone veneers and fabricated stone sidings manufactured today are usually molded from real rock, stone, or other natural materials, and are durable, realistic, lightweight, and easy to install.

 Since its introduction in the 1960s, vinyl has become the No. 1 siding in the United States because of cost, versatility, and low maintenance.
-Upwards of 300 color choices are available in profiles that include horizontal and vertical panels, shakes, shingles, fish scales, lap, and beaded designs.
+More than 300 color choices are available in profiles that include horizontal and vertical panels, shakes, shingles, fish scales, lap, and beaded designs.
 The only routine maintenance is an occasional wash.
-Warranties offered by vinyl manufacturers generally are life-long and transferable.
+Warranties offered by vinyl manufacturers generally are lifelong and transferable.

 You will find that fiber cement siding is typically more expensive than vinyl but less than wood siding.
 It is installed over studs or exterior wall sheathing on a moisture barrier.
 Factory painting is highly recommended and generally warranted for 25 years.